-Because workplace violence can affect any workplace, it is important for all employers to provide safety training for their employees.
+Because workplace sexual harassment can affect any workplace, it is important for all employers to provide safety training for their employees.
 Effective employee training in nonviolent response and conflict resolution has been shown to reduce the risk that volatile situations will escalate to physical violence.
 Training should not be regarded as the sole prevention strategy but as part of a comprehensive approach to reducing the risk of workplace violence.

 Other Frequently Asked Questions

 Specific topics covered in this course include: